Trait rocket::response::Responder [−][src]

 Types that implement this trait can be used as the return type of a handler,

-as illustrated below with T
+as illustrated below with T:

 #[get("/")]

-can be any type, as long as it implements Responder
+fn index() -> T { /* ... */ }In this example, T can be any type, as long as it implements Responder.

 Return Value

-returns an Ok(Response)
+A Responder returns an Ok(Response) or an Err(Status):

 -